levelup-enterprises/php-framework/README.md

   - Common
     Place reusable components here.

-- Views
+- Pages
   All page specific content is rendered here.

-  - View file and page file must have same name (View use example below)
-  - All page data is prefixed with .page.php
+  - The directory name is the page name

+    - **Requires an index page and view page to render correctly**

+  - Nest additional directories to build out more complex structures.

   ### Basic Router Use: